Title: Mediation on land conflicts

 Main Title: "Martina Menya shook hands with her son again"

 My name is Martina Menya.
-I am a 70-year-old widow living in this village of Acamanono, Anamwany parish, Awelo subcounty, Amolatar district in northern Uganda.
+A 70-year-old widow living in Acamanono, Anamwany parish, Awelo subcounty, Amolatar district in northern Uganda.
 I live with my daughter-in-law and 05 grandchildren that my late son left us with.

 Mr. Okello Peter later organized a meeting involving the two parties, local council leadership and also some new faces were in attendance.
 I later learnt that they are community peace promoters (CPP); a structure instituted by FAPAD.
 The team surveyed the land under contention and mediated the case amicably.
-Me (Martina) and my son reconciled and we shook hands for the first time after a long spell.
-I am happy that I was able to regain my land and thanks to FAPAD for enhancing the capacity of community paralegals because they live with us, easily accessible and provide free services to us.
+My son and I reconciled and we shook hands for the first time after a long spell.
+I am happy that I was able to regain my land and thanks to FAPAD for enhancing the capacity of community paralegals because they live with us, are easily accessible and provide free services to us.

 Parties and mediators surveying the land